Quick Answer

 - A money-back guarantee on advisory fees is permitted: it covers service quality, not investment results.

 - Assignment needs client consent.
-A change in majority ownership of the advisory firm counts as an assignment; a minority change needs only written notice.
+A change in majority ownership of the advisory firm counts as an assignment; any partnership membership change (majority or minority) also separately requires notifying the other party.

 - A signed waiver of client rights under the Uniform Securities Act (USA) or Investment Advisers Act of 1940 is void and unenforceable.